 On new construction (an addition or new building on an existing foundation), the energy improvement must be over and above those required for compliance with the current FHA energy conservation standards for new construction.
 The estimate of the energy savings in new construction must be based upon a comparison of plans and specification of the house with the additional energy saving improvements to those of the basic house which complies with the current FHA energy conservation standards.
 Presently, these standards are those of the 1992 CABO Model Energy Code (MEC).

-The energy inspection of the property must be performed prior to completion of the work writeup and cost estimate to assure there is no duplication of work items in the mortgage.
-After the completion of the appraisal, the cost of the energy improvements are calculated by the lender to determine how much can be added to the mortgage amount.
+The energy inspection of the property must be performed prior to completion of the work write-up and cost estimate to assure there is no duplication of work items in the mortgage.
+After the completion of the appraisal, the cost of the energy improvements is calculated by the lender to determine how much can be added to the mortgage amount.

 Seven Unit Limitation

-The seven unit limitation does not apply if (1) the neighborhood has been targeted by a State or local government for redevelopment or revitalization; and (2) the State or local government has submitted a plan to HUD that defines the area, extent and type of commitment to redevelop the area.
-A restriction may still be imposed (by HUD) within a redevelopment area (or sub-area) in order to prevent undesirable concentrations of units under a single (or group) ownership.
-H U D will determine that the seven unit limit is inapplicable only if: (1) the real estate owner/entity will own no more than 10 percent of the housing units (regardless of financing type) in the designated redevelopment area or sub-area; and (2) the real estate owner/entity has no more than eight units on adjacent lots.
+The seven-unit limitation does not apply if (1) the neighborhood has been targeted by a State or local government for redevelopment or revitalization; and (2) the State or local government has submitted a plan to HUD that defines the area, extent and type of commitment to redevelop the area.
+A restriction may still be imposed (by HUD) within a redevelopment area (or sub-area) to undesirable concentrations of units under a single (or group) ownership.
+H U D will determine that the seven-unit limit is inapplicable only if: (1) the real estate owner/entity will own no more than 10 percent of the housing units (regardless of financing type) in the designated redevelopment area or sub-area; and (2) the real estate owner/entity has no more than eight units on adjacent lots.